lewoudar/scalpel/docs/static_spider.md

 trio.run(main)
 ```

 There we goo!
-So now, if you read the file created, *data.mp* in the example case you will get all quote information from
+So now, if you read the file created, *data.mp* in the example case, you will get all quote information from
 the first page to the last page.
+Don't hesitate to look at the
+[examples](https://github.com/lewoudar/scalpel/tree/master/examples) folder for more code snippets to view.

 Some important notes: